pedromcarrion/ddd-sample-clientside/README.md

-#Sample of NLayer and DDD on clientside
+#Sample of Hexagonal Architecture on clientside

-Target: Create a sample that how i can use NLayer and DDD Architecture on client side JS
+Target: Create a sample that how i can use Hexagonal Architecture on client side JS

 Description: